 Antioxidants Allow Plant Foods to Fight Aging

-But not all plant foods are created equal with regard to antioxidants.
+But not all plant foods are created equal when it comes to antioxidants.
 Not even close.

 Even when you rule out processed vegan foods like french fries, there are big differences in the antioxidant content of similar foods: white potatoes vs sweet potatoes, for instance (sweet potatoes have more)!